 The only difference that lies between offline and online KYC is that you will have to fill the form online and upload all the documents required.
 It relieves you from the cumbersome process of physically going to the office just go get an authentication done.

 - Log on to the website of any KYC Registered Agency

 - Create an account and fill in all the details on the online form

 - You will have to provide your registered mobile number, PAN Card and other identification details

 - Upload self attested documents online

-Authenticity is established on different levels: you name, photograph, resident address, income proof and such things need to be confirmed.
+Authenticity is established on different levels : your name, photograph, resident address, income proof need to be verified.
 For the same, these are the documents that are required:

 - PAN card: Your PAN number is compulsory for your mutual fund KYC.